- IN THE MEDIA

 As Partner of Medicine Hunter, Inc., Zoe produces MedicineHunter.com, and supports production companies, producers, journalists, business partners, event directors, as well as the greater sustainability community, via New Tribe.
 She also produced the new edition of The Five Tibetans, Chris' best-selling yoga classic.

-Zoe delivers positive, passionate, and informed pro-activism and promotes ethical trade and environmental conservation through her writing and curating for Huffington Post, Organic Spa Magazine, Conscious Living TV, Activist News, Reality Sandwich, Earth Tribe, Nailed Magazine, Organic Authority, and Ladybud.
-Stay tuned for stories on new venues, including the Endangered Species Coalition's Stop Extinction, Amber Lyon's Reset.me, and EcoSalon.
-Visit Current Venues for more information.
+Zoe delivers positive, passionate, and informed pro-activism and promotes ethical trade and environmental conservation through her writing and curated style and sustainability collections.
+Her work has been published in Huffington Post, Organic Spa Magazine, Conscious Living TV, Activist News, Reality Sandwich, Earth Tribe, Nailed Magazine, Organic Authority, Ladybud, and most recently, the Endangered Species Coalition.
+New venues inclue Amber Lyon's Reset.me and EcoSalon.
+Visit Correspondent Work for information and updates.

 Zoe Helene is “Co-Pilot” of Ayahuasca Test Pilots, a collaboration of individuals who engage in the ceremonial practice of ayahuasca journeying with skilled shamans.
 Founded by Medicine Hunter Chris Kilham, the purpose is of Ayahuasca Test Pilots is to journey for healing and to explore the spirit landscape, with dignity and respect for La Medicina.
 Zoe is an active media advocate for proper use of ayahuasca for personal healing, transformational journeying, personal and professional inspiration and paradigm shift revelation.
 Visit Zoe Helene & Plant Spirit to learn more.